-It’s a chaotic Wednesday morning and the first midweek overnight for dad with Sophia (13-year-old) since the separation.
-Dad has an important work meeting beginning at 9 am and Dad overslept; Sophia had trouble falling asleep and she is missing the jeans she thought she packed that she needs for her outfit.
-Added to her stress, before she is dressed, she realizes she left her homework assignment at mom’s house and she cannot find the permission slip for today’s field trip.
+It’s a chaotic Wednesday morning and the first midweek overnight for dad with Amanda (13-year-old) since the separation.
+Dad has an important work meeting beginning at 9 am, and Dad overslept; Amanda had trouble falling asleep, and she is missing the jeans she thought she packed that she needs for her outfit.
+Added to her stress, before she is dressed, she realizes she left her homework assignment at mom’s house, and she cannot find the permission slip for today’s field trip.

-Dad, who sees himself as a good and loving father but who is stressed, late and feeling tortured by Sophia’s “morning drama” is losing it.
-Added to the overall stress, Sophia is getting a bit undone, trying to figure out what to now wear to school and Dad is becoming impatient with her.
-Sophia then breaks down crying, sobbing and cannot catch her breath.
+Dad, who sees himself as a good and loving father but who is stressed, late, and feeling tortured by Amanda’s “morning drama” is losing it.
+Added to the overall stress, Amanda is getting worked up, figuring out what to now wear to school and Dad is becoming impatient with her.
+Amanda then breaks down crying, sobbing, and cannot catch her breath.

 Is there anything unique about this exchange?
-No, it happens every day in every community and in the absence of a divorce, is more easily taken in stride but because of the pending divorce, the stress of two households and normal teen drama, it has the capacity to take on a life of its own.
-Here is where the “Separation, Parenting Time Missteps, Teen & Pre-Teen Drama and the Future of Civilization” reference comes in and it applies to both parents.
+No, it happens every day in every community.
+In the absence of a divorce, it is more easily taken in stride, but because of the pending divorce, the stress of two households, and normal teen drama, it has the potential to take on a life of its own.
+Here is where the “Separation, Parenting Time Missteps, Teen & Pre-Teen Drama and the Future of Civilization” reference comes in, and it applies to both parents.

-The first thing that happens as a result of that scenario is that Sophia texts mom, saying that she never wants to go to dad’s house again, it was horrible and all he did was scream at her and make her cry.
-Again, nothing unique about Sophia’s actions, since again teens and pre-teens handle being yelled at when late for school, etc. this way daily everywhere and have done so for the last 1,000 years.
-Sophia then does something that causes the setting to escalate.
-On the drive to school, as dad is yelling at her, she yells back that she hates him, never wants to see him again and knows why mom hates him as well.
-Again, as virtually every mental health expert will say, this is normal teen and pre-teen behavior, but because of the stress of the separation and the tension between the parties, mom feels the need to rush in to Sophia’s defense, believing that dad handled the visit terribly and dad reacts to Sophia’s words and behavior believing that mom has been brainwashing her against him and so begins what I refer to as the “death spiral” and the ability of both parties to blame the other for Sophia’s decision to no longer visit with dad on an overnight basis.
+The first thing that happens as a result of that scenario is that Amanda texts mom, saying that she never wants to go to dad’s house again, it was horrible, and all he did was scream at her and make her cry.
+Again, there is nothing unique about Amanda’s actions.
+Teens and pre-teens react this way daily everywhere and have done so for the last 1,000 years.
+Amanda then does something that causes the situation to escalate.
+On the drive to school, as dad is yelling at her, she yells back that she hates him, never wants to see him again, and knows why mom hates him as well.
+Again, as virtually every mental health expert will say, this is normal teen and pre-teen behavior, but because of the stress of the separation and the tension between the parties, mom feels the need to rush to Amanda’s defense, believing that dad handled the visit terribly.
+Then, dad reacts to Amanda’s words and behavior, believing that mom has brainwashed her against him, and so begins what I refer to as the “death spiral” and the beginning of the “blame game”, where both parties blame the other for Amanda’s decision to no longer want to visit with dad on an overnight basis.
+IN reality, this exact type of drama takes place daily in “normal” everyday marriages with teenagers and preteens.

-Unfortunately, too often, divorce lawyers see this exact scenario and depending on which party they are speaking with, determines who was at fault for the breakdown in communications between Sophia and dad.
-From mom’s perspective, she is simply protecting her daughter (who is distraught) and from dad’s perspective, this scenario is at the heart of all of the fighting taking place between him and mom and that mom created this setting.
-The problem is that as a result of what occurred, typically the parties then dig their heels in and the blame game continues and begins to creep into every aspect of the divorce process, with each looking to find fault in the others behavior.
+Unfortunately, too often, divorce lawyers see this exact scenario.
+Depending on which party they are speaking with, may determine who was at fault for the breakdown in communications between Amanda and dad.
+From mom’s perspective, she is merely protecting her daughter (who is distraught), and from dad’s perspective, this scenario is at the heart of all of the fighting taking place between him and mom, and that mom created this setting.
+As a result of what occurred, the parties typically dig their heels in, and the blame game continues and begins to creep into every aspect of the divorce process, with each looking to find fault in the others' behavior.

-The second thing that can help in this transition is the use of an app known as myfamilywizard or a similar type app so that parties can communicate constructively and each posts information about scheduling, activities, school assignments, etc. to avoid a claim at a later date that he/she did not tell me about a particular event, school assignment, etc.; which blow up hastens the movement towards the death spiral.
+The second thing that can help in this transition is the use of an app known as myfamilywizard or a similar type of app so that parties can communicate constructively.
+This app allows each parent to post information about scheduling, activities, school assignments, etc., allowing them to avoid a claim later that he/she did not tell me about a particular event, school assignment, etc. This kind of claim can blow up hasten the movement towards the death spiral.

 Separately, as to the example cited above, a few thoughts:

-- Early on in the process of overnights, both parties need to remember that it is stressful for the other parent (since it is new for their daughter and for each of them) and that both need to take steps to help ensure its success.
+- Early on in the process of overnights, both parties need to remember that it is stressful for the other parent (since it is new for their daughter and each of them) and that both need to take steps to help ensure its success.
+The mantra should be that you love your child more than you dislike your soon-to-be former spouse.

 - Dad should probably not have scheduled a meeting for the following day first thing in the morning, knowing (or anticipating) that everything may not go along perfectly smoothly.

-- When mom got the text from Sophia, telling her how horrible the overnight was and how dad yelled at her, mom probably should have taken a breath and told Sophia that dad loves her and that its new for everyone and that it will get better in time.
-Mom probably should also have sent a copy of the text exchange to dad, telling him that she knows that it is not easy and that she had his back when Sophia lost it.
+- When mom got the text from Amanda, telling her how horrible the overnight was and how dad yelled at her, mom probably should have taken a breath and told Amanda that dad loves her and that it is new for everyone and that it will get better in time.
+Mom probably should have sent a copy of the text exchange to dad, telling him that she knows that it is not easy and that she had his back when Amanda lost it.
+While it may kill you to help him out, the goal is to figure out how to make your child the priority and to help her have a happy and healthy future with both of you in it.

-- And, as a result of the setting, the parties should have scheduled a follow up visit or phone conference with the parenting coordinator to discuss what occurred and to ensure that they are on the same page moving forward in dealing with Sophia’s drama
+- And, as a result of the setting, the parties should have scheduled a follow-up visit or phone conference with the parenting coordinator to discuss what occurred and to ensure that they are on the same page moving forward in dealing with Amanda’s drama ( which drama will most likely continue for years to come)

-And, lastly, before introducing a new partner to the child[ren], you should be confident that this relationship is stable and long standing (at least 6 months).
-Introducing children to a new relationship and then the relationship ends and the person is gone from their lives and then replaced with a newer relationship and who is gone again and again and again is another bad cycle for the child[ren] to deal with in their efforts to get acclimated to this new norm.
-Instead, before introducing a new relationship, reach out to the parenting coordinator and ask for guidance as to what to say, what not to say and what the children should be exposed to and work on a timeline for expansion of that relationship in the presence of the children.
+Lastly, before introducing a new partner to the child[ren], you should be confident that this relationship is stable and long-standing (at least six months).
+Introducing children to a new relationship and then the relationship ends, and the person is gone from their lives and then replaced with a newer relationship and who is gone again and again and again is another bad cycle for the child[ren] to deal with in their efforts to get acclimated to this new norm.
+Instead, before introducing a new relationship, reach out to the parenting coordinator and ask for guidance on what to say, what not to say, and what the children should be exposed to, and then work on a timeline for expansion of that relationship in the presence of the children.

-Too many times over the past 34 years of practice as a divorce lawyer, I have walked into the office on a Monday morning to a message from a client telling me that his/her spouse or former spouse is permitting an unrelated boyfriend/girlfriend to sleep with him/her that weekend when the children were present and that they are planning on getting married and that we need to file an immediate emergent Application to the Court for relief.
-And, when I have that conversation with the client, the first question I ask is who told them about the boyfriend/girlfriend sleeping over while the children were present.
-The answer in 92.675% of the time is their daughter.
+Too many times over the past 35 years of practice as a divorce lawyer, I have walked into the office on a Monday morning to a message from a client or a former client telling me that his/her spouse or former spouse is permitting an unrelated boyfriend/girlfriend to sleep with him/her that weekend when the children were present and that they are planning on getting married and that we need to file an immediate emergent application to the Court for relief.
+And the first question I ask is . . . who told them about the boyfriend/girlfriend sleeping over while the children were present”.
+The answer (92.675% of the time) is their daughter or son.
 The next question is whether this behavior is inconsistent with their spouse’s behavior in the presence of the children.
-The reason why I ask this question is because many times, children embellish and before we go to DEFCOM 4 level, we might want to explore whether it actually took place.
-Many times, I have found that the other parent simply had a “friend” over to visit for dinner and to watch TV and because the children did not know who this person was, the setting allowed the children to speculate and it can bring the parties one step closer to that death spiral again.
+The reason why I ask this follow-up question is that many times, children embellish and before we go to DEFCOM 4 level, we might want to explore whether it actually took place or whether the child “filled in the blanks” after a parent introduced them to their “friend”.
+Many times, I have found that the other parent simply had a “friend” over to visit for dinner and to watch TV, and because the children did not know who this person was, the setting allowed the children to speculate, and that speculation can again bring the parties one step closer to that death spiral.

 What we do now in the handling of our relationship with our children will ring forever.
-It’s worth taking the steps necessary to try and make it successful because, on their wedding day, both parents should be able to walk down that isle sharing in that glorious moment.
+It’s worth taking the steps necessary to try and make it successful because, on their wedding day, both parents should be able to walk down that aisle holding their child together and sharing in that glorious moment.